FabianFriederichs/NTCCalibration/README.md

 For temperature data, a thermocouple-based thermometer is a good option.
 To get the most accurate readings, drill a small hole into the side of your nozzle and place the thermocouple in there.
 I also had luck with simply holding it firmly into the nozzle orifice.
+If the thermocouple at hand fits into the hotend from above, this is even better, but requires a cold pull to make place for the probe.

 3 temperature / ADC pairs are enough in theory, but the more data points you acquire, the better the fit of the model will be.
 Currently the model is fitted using a simple least squares approach, therefore it is beneficial to filter out any obvious outliers.

-A fairly quick procedure to generate enough data points I found is the following:
+A fairly quick (but not that accurate) procedure to generate enough data points I found is the following:
 1. Start at room temperature and set the extruder temperature to the highest, safe value for your setup.
 2. Record temperature and ADC values in 5 or 10 degree steps
 3. When the target temperature is reached, turn off heating and again record data points every 5 or 10 degrees until a temperature close to room temp is reached
 4. Average the results from step 2 and 3 to reduce the error due to temperature lag in the system.

+More accurate results can be achieved by setting all sample temperatures manually and waiting for them to stabilize.
+Unfortunately, this can be quite time consuming.
+In general, higher temperature ranges should be sampled more thoroughly as the resolution of ADC readings drop the higher the temperature gets.

 Alternatively, resistance values can be used in resistance mode instead of ADC readings.